Zach-G/MWOMechScraper/ReadMe.txt

 Now navigate to where you extracted the contents to and double-click main.py to run the script.

+Method 2,
+Within the files downloaded, you will see a folder labeled 'dist'.
+Open that folder and run "main.exe".

-The script will prompt you for the email and password that you use for mwomercs.com.
+No matter what method you choose to employ, the script will prompt you for the email and password that you use for mwomercs.com.
 Type in your email and password when prompted and now wait until your personal .csv files have been created!

 The included .csv files are example outputs of what to expect and are the direct product of scraping my personal account.
 You may delete all included .csv files as they will be generated for you anyway when the program is run.
+If the tool is run via the .exe, the output .csv files will be created in whatever directory the .exe was run in (this will be the 'dist' folder if you didn't move the executable).

+Thank you Tarogato for being a guinea pig and helping me test this tool via attempting to follow the README.
+- Including Python to Path environment
+- Updating command prompt pip commands

+A big thank you to Woodrick for asking that this tool be developed.